 - Sonos music system

-Pizzeria Vesuvio has riverside tables and great pizza and pasta; Pasticceria Castelvecchio is perfect for coffee and delicious cake.
+Pizzeria Vesuvio (a 2-minute walk from the apartment) has riverside tables and great pizza and pasta; Pasticceria Castelvecchio is perfect for coffee and delicious cake.
 For something more sophisticated, try Vescovo Moro.
 Specialist Veronese dishes to look out for include risotto al tastasal (risotto with sausage meat), risotto all'Amarone (risotto flavoured with the region's richest red wine), bigoli (buckwheat pasta served with duck, donkey or salted sardines) and pandoro (an egg-yoke cake made in a star-shaped mold and served with chocolate sauce).

 - Coffee / tea making

 - Hob or stove